Autonomous Air Taxi (eVTOL)

-Engineering for the chaos of open urban operational domains.
+Engineering for the vertical dimensions of urban operational domains.

 Executive Summary

-The Autonomous Passenger Taxi (Robotaxi) represents the most complex deployment of L4 autonomy.
-It requires navigating unpredictable urban environments, interacting seamlessly with smart city infrastructure, and prioritizing human safety above all else.
+The Autonomous Air Taxi (eVTOL) represents the most complex deployment of L3/L4 aerial autonomy.
+It requires navigating unpredictable urban airspace, interacting seamlessly with smart aviation infrastructure, and prioritizing passenger safety above all else.

 Why it matters

-Designing a robotaxi isn't just about the software stack; it's about fleet operations, EV charging integration (duty cycles), incident response, and regulatory compliance.
+Designing an air taxi isn't just about the software stack; it's about fleet operations, EV charging integration (duty cycles), incident response, and regulatory compliance.
 The total system architecture must account for all edge cases while maintaining operational uptime.

 Technical Understanding